vinisadev/dotfiles/README.md

 - yaak-bin
 - zen-browser-avx2-bin

-### Development Environment Setup
-- Installs and configures Rust (stable toolchain)
-- Sets up Go environment and PATH
-- Installs NVM (Node Version Manager) and the latest Node.js
-- Configures Docker user permissions and services

-### Configuration Management
+### shell_setup.sh
-- Uses GNU Stow to manage dotfiles
-- Configures zsh as the default shell
+- Configures zsh as default shell
-- Sets up various PATH and environment variables
+- Sets up PATH and environment variables

 ## 📋 Prerequisites

-Before running this script, ensure you have:
+Before running these scripts, ensure you have:
 1. A fresh Arch Linux installation
 2. An internet connection
 3. Sudo privileges